 Limited Food Sources

 Adult wasps spend their summer caring for the colony and its larvae.
 They feed insects to the larvae who in return produce a sweet substance for the adults to eat.
 As fall approaches, the queen stops laying eggs, which means adults lose access to their sweet treat.
-The protein they obtained from nectar is also reducing as plant populations reduce.
+The protein they obtain from nectar is also reducing as plant populations decline.
 This means wasps must find a new food source.
 Instead of searching for protein, they begin feeding on sugar and carbohydrates.
 Your sugary drinks and picnic treats become one of their only food sources, which means more are likely to hang out in your yard.
 The lack of food also makes them more aggressive since resources are low and they’re hungry.

 Protecting the Queen

-When the weather cools down in the fall, queen wasps have to begin preparing for winter.
+When the temperature cools down in the fall, queen wasps have to begin preparing for winter.
 Usually the queen is the only member of a colony to survive winter weather conditions.
 The fate of new colonies rests in the survival of the queen.
-Social wasps understand this and their job is to ensure her safety.
+Social wasps understand this, and their job is to ensure her safety.
 This is one reason why wasps are more aggressive in the fall.
 They know they have to protect the queen, so any potential threat can cause them to spring into action.
 This can lead to a wasp stinging multiple times.
 They also release pheromones to alert other wasps to danger, which can lead to multiple wasps attacking at once.